 - No retainer fee

 - No hidden costs

 If we take on your case and do not secure you any financial compensation, you will owe us $0 for our legal services.
 We only charge if we win an award on your behalf.
 If we do win a car accident settlement or verdict, you will pay our fees as a percentage of the award won.
 Our typical percentage is 33%.
 With a contingency fee setup, you never have to afford an attorney out of pocket.

 We understand the aftermath of a serious car accident can put a financial strain on your family.
-Our goal is to make legal representation affordable to every accident victim in Fairfax.
+Our goal is to make legal representation affordable to every accident victim in Northern Virginia.
 Operating on a contingency fee basis enables us to protect citizens’ rights.
 It also motivates us to secure the highest possible recovery awards for each client, since this determines how much our lawyers receive for their hard work.
-Learn more about what one of our attorneys might cost during a free case review in Fairfax.
+Learn more about what one of our attorneys might cost during a free case review in Northern Virginia.

 Identifying the cause of your car accident is a task our crash lawyers can take care of for you.
 We can return to the scene of your car accident, obtain copies of police reports, speak to eyewitnesses and work with investigators to get to the bottom of your case.
 The most frequent causes of car accidents are typically due to driver error, including:

 - Distracted driving (cellphone use, eating, adjusting the radio)